The Future of Newspapers

 The best source for data on world newspaper trends is the World Association of Newspapers and News Publishers which groups “76 national newspaper associations, individual newspaper executives in 102 nations, 10 news agencies, and 10 regional press organisations.
 It is a non-profit, non-government organisation.
 In all, the Association represents more than 18,000 publications on five continents.”
 The PDF executive summary of its “World Digital Media Trends 2008″ provides lots of data showing that simply focusing on the North American newspaper market is not indicative of the state of newspaper publishing around the world.

-There’s lots of data out there, and a recent link suggested by my colleague Owen Weekley looks at newspaper publishing in Germany, which continues to thrive by most of the indicators we consider important.
+There’s lots of data out there, and a link on Businessweek looks at newspaper publishing in Germany, which continues to thrive by most of the indicators we consider important.

 There appears to be very little doubt that newspapers in the United States are facing the greatest threat in their history.
 The numbers grow more grim with each new report.
 Does the United States truly represent the future of the newspaper industry, or might the specific conditions here be anomalous?
 I believe they do actually represent the shape of things to come, hence my very negative rating at the start of this article.